lmmx/isotarp/README.md

   - Your project has a large target directory
   - You're willing to trade some speed for reduced disk usage

-In our testing, for a project with 6 tests generating 3GB peak disk usage in the default mode, switching to `--target-mode one` reduced peak usage to 0.5-0.7GB while increasing execution time by approximately 50%.
+In testing, for a project with 6 tests generating 3GB peak disk usage in the default mode, switching to `--target-mode one` reduced peak usage to 0.5-0.7GB while increasing execution time by approximately 50%.

 ## License